 When a forest isn't a forest

-The Forest of Bowland Neighborhood of Outstanding Natural Beauty encompasses great swathes of both Lancashire and Yorkshire.
+The Forest of Bowland Area of Outstanding Natural Beauty encompasses great swathes of both Lancashire and Yorkshire.
 It lies directly to the north of Manchester.
 The drive up takes about 1.5 hours, whisking you from the buzzing streets of the Northern Quarter to the wilds ranging north of the M65.

 Prepare for a little surprise, because the Forest of Bowland isn't that much of a forest at all.
 In fact, it's largely peat bog, moorland and sweeping fells that roll to summits where huge boulders tumble atop each other.
-You can scale up to 561 meters to conquer the Ward's Stone peak or drop to the valley bottoms to explore the primaeval pockets of the ancient Forest of Pendle.
+You can scale up to 561 metres to conquer the Ward's Stone peak or drop to the valley bottoms to explore the primaeval pockets of the ancient Forest of Pendle.

 Yorkshire Dales National Park

-Great fells and cozy pubs
+Great fells and cosy pubs

 The Yorkshire Dales National Park has become synonymous with real wilderness in Britain.
 Covering 850 square miles of land across the borders of Cumbria, North Yorkshire and Lancashire, the reserve is easy to access from Manchester.
 You're looking at a drive of about 1.5 hours to the southern entrance.